feyyazakkus/react-redux-login-registration-example/README.md

 ## React Redux Login & Registration Example

-This is an example application to demonstrate how we can manage login/registration flow in our React app with Redux state management system.
+This is an example application to demonstrate how we can manage login/registration flow in our React app with Redux.

+For this example, I used [Semantic UI React](https://github.com/Semantic-Org/Semantic-UI-React) framework to create the user interface for this example.

 ## Usage
 ```